-3.3.1 Walkway Design Criteria
+3.2.1 WALKWAY DESIGN CRITERIA

-- All streets shall have sidewalks.
-The minimum width of sidewalks shall be five (5) feet for residential and collector streets and ten (10) feet for arterial streets. - Arterial streets shall have detached sidewalks and sidewalks shall adjoin the curb and gutter at all intersections. - Internal pedestrian walkways shall be distinguished from driving surfaces through a change in paving materials to enhance the crosswalk. - Provide logical pedestrian connectivity from the street and parking areas to the buildings main entrance. - Provide minimum five (5) feet clear walking area after car overhang (seven (7) foot minimum walk width adjacent to head-in parking and five (5) foot minimum walks apply in all other cases).
+- A. All streets shall have sidewalks.
+The minimum width of sidewalks shall be five (5) feet for residential and collector streets and ten (10) feet for arterial streets. - B. Arterial streets shall have detached sidewalks and sidewalks shall adjoin the curb and gutter at all intersections. - C. Internal pedestrian walkways shall be distinguished from driving surfaces through a change in paving materials or painted cross walks. - D. Provide logical pedestrian connectivity from the street and parking areas to the buildings main entrance. - E. Provide minimum five (5) feet clear walking area after car overhang (seven (7) foot minimum walk width adjacent to head-in parking and five (5) foot minimum walks apply in all other cases).